 “v” or “u”-shaped recovery?

-Lockdown restrictions will have a massive hit on the on the economy.
+Lockdown restrictions will have a massive hit on the economy.
 As we begin to unlock thoughts naturally turn to what the recovery will look like – with possible scenarios often referenced by letters or shapes in the media:

 - A ‘V’ shaped recovery implies a rapid fall in growth followed by an equally rapid rise – you get back to where you were quickly.
 This is roughly what the Bank of England said last week: a 14% fall in growth in 2020 followed by a 15% rise in 2021.